KellyBlack/Precalculus/documentation/source/exponentials.rst

-Goals for activity 10 and 11 (Section 3.2 of the book)
+Goals for Section 3.2 of the book
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Students should be able to do each of the following: